 What is Harboring?

-Harboring a suspect involves the deliberate act of providing refuge or assistance to someone who is actively being sought by law enforcement authorities.
-This behavior can manifest in several ways, including:
+Harboring a suspect involves the deliberate act of providing shelter, aid, or support to a person who is actively wanted by law enforcement authorities.
+This conduct can manifest in numerous ways, each carrying distinct legal risks and implications.
+Common examples include:

-- Concealing a fugitive within your home or on your property, which may involve hiding them in a basement, attic, or even a vehicle,
+- Concealing a fugitive on your premises, which might mean hiding them in less conspicuous areas such as a basement, attic, or even inside a vehicle, all with the intent to prevent discovery by police or other officials.

-- Offering financial support, which could include paying for travel expenses, legal fees, or other resources that enable them to avoid capture.
+- Providing financial support, such as paying for travel costs, legal representation, or other necessary expenses that enable the individual to remain at large and avoid arrest.

 The laws surrounding harboring a suspect or fugitive are not only complex but also vary widely from one jurisdiction to another, reflecting the diverse legal landscapes across the United States and beyond.
 Generally, individuals who provide shelter, assistance, or any form of support to someone wanted by law enforcement can face severe legal consequences.
 These repercussions may include hefty fines, significant prison sentences, or a combination of both, depending on the nature of the offense and the specific circumstances surrounding the case.